-What are your professional development goals?
+What professional development goals are you considering?

 - Improve your performance?

 - Take on new responsibilities?

-- Seek a promotion?
+- Seek out leadership opportunities?

 - Update or broaden your skills?

 - Refresh and re-motivate yourself?

 - Adapt to changing job responsibilities?

 - Engage and connect with the advising community?

 - Change jobs or transition successfully to a new job?

 - Retool your skills for a new line of work?